commons-app/commons-app-documentation/Location-based-category-search.md

 2. Eliminating files that are not photos or could not possibly be obtained via a smartphone
 3. File must have location data available

+For the **"existing pics at that location" strategy** tests, I manually exclude the categories found that are attached to the exact same file that is being used for the test.

 ### Sample 1

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f8/Palermo_Cathedral2.JPG/120px-Palermo_Cathedral2.JPG)